MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/lighthouse.md

 # Testing accessibility using Lighthouse

-You can use Lighthouse from within DevTools to audit the accessibility of a page, as follows.
+You can use Lighthouse from within DevTools to audit the accessibility of a page and generate a report, as follows.

-## Audit the accessibility of a page using Lighthouse

 > [!NOTE]
 > The **Lighthouse** tool provides links to content hosted on third-party websites.
 Microsoft is not responsible for and has no control over the content of these sites and any data that may be collected.